knative/docs/docs/versioned/eventing/channels/subscriptions.md

 === "kn"
     Use the `kn subscription update` command to modify an existing Subscription.

-    **Example 1: Update the Sink of a Subscription**

-    To change the Subscriber (Sink) of an existing Subscription named `mysubscription` to a different Knative Service:
+    **Example:**

     ```bash
     kn subscription update mysubscription \
-      --sink ksvc:new-service
-    ```

-    **Example 2: Add a Dead Letter Sink**

-    To add or update the dead letter sink for event delivery failures:

-    ```bash
-    kn subscription update mysubscription \
       --sink ksvc:myservice \
-      --sink-dead-letter ksvc:error-handler
+      --sink-dead-letter ksvc:error-handler \
-    ```

-    **Example 3: Update the Reply Sink**

-    To change where reply events are sent:

-    ```bash
-    kn subscription update mysubscription \
-      --sink ksvc:myservice \
       --sink-reply channel:reply-channel
     ```

+    You can update individual parameters as needed:
+    - `--sink`: Change the subscriber (destination for events)
+    - `--sink-dead-letter`: Add or update the dead letter sink for failed deliveries
+    - `--sink-reply`: Update where reply events are sent

     !!! note
         When updating a Subscription, you must provide all the configuration parameters you want to keep.
 Any parameters not specified in the update command will use default values.